redcoder23/React/README.md

-This is a word counter that i have created with react  and it also shows the time required to read the words and captilasises the words
+This is a word counter that i have created with react  and it also shows the time required to read the words and captilasises the words .In this repo i have also added a dark mode ,light mode app in react